jevgenijs21412/hometask/README.md

 #### Expected Result:
 - The form should not submit and should display an error message: "Password must be at least 8 characters with 1 uppercase, 1 lowercase, and 1 number."
+Based on requirement - required, minimum 8 characters, at least 1 uppercase, 1 lowercase, and 1 number.
+Special characters not mentioned.

 ---